csswizardry/csswizardry.github.com/_posts/2016-06-20-speakers-checklist-before-and-after-your-talk.md

   yourself.
 * **Remove your lanyard.** Don’t wear your lanyard on-stage.
-It’s distracting, will likely look bad in photos, will get in your way, and can cause annoying noises if you’re waring certain types of microphone.
+It’s distracting, will likely look bad in photos, will get in your way, and can cause annoying noises if you’re wearing certain types of microphone.
 * **Turn off your speakers.** Unless you need audio for your talk, mute your machine completely.
 * **Turn off your wifi.** Unless you need it for your talk, turn it off.
 You